aarshtalati/SubtitlesToClassNotes/README.md

 ##### Clone command:
 `git clone -b dotNetCore --single-branch https://github.com/ablaze8/SubtitlesToClassNotes.git`

-##### I highly recommend using Visul Studio Code to edit the code.
+##### I highly recommend using Visual Studio Code to edit the code.
 It's free and runs on Linux/Windows/Apple. https://code.visualstudio.com/

 Open `Program.cs`, change `basePath` variable accordingly.
 VS Code might ask you to install C# extension and to restore packages - say yes.
 Reload your VS Code.
 Click the green "play" icon and a text file called "Notes.txt" should have created at the path you mentioned for `basePath` variable.